IllinoisGRMHD/.github/README.md

-The updated, tabulated equation-of-state version of `IllinoisGRMHD`, as well as supporting thorns `NRPyLeakage` and `NRPyEOS` can currently be found [at this link](https://github.com/leowerneck/Tabulated_EOS_IllinoisGRMHD/).
+The open-source, tabulated equation-of-state version of `IllinoisGRMHD`, as well as supporting thorns `NRPyLeakage` and `NRPyEOS` can currently be found [at this link](https://github.com/leowerneck/Tabulated_EOS_IllinoisGRMHD/).

 We are working to migrate these thorns here at the moment...